wso2/docs-open-banking/en/docs/install-and-setup/configuring-identity-server-for-ob.md

 10. Configure a periodical consent expiration job as follows:

     !!! info
-        This is available only as a WSO2 Update and is effective from October 18, 2021.
-For more information on updating WSO2 Open Banking, see [Getting WSO2 Updates](setting-up-servers.md#getting-wso2-updates).
+        This is only available as a WSO2 Update from **WSO2 Open Banking API Manager Accelerator Level 3.0.0.8** and **WSO2 Open Banking Identity Server 3.0.0.11 onwards**.
+        For more information on updating, see [Getting WSO2 Updates](setting-up-servers.md#getting-wso2-updates).

     ``` toml
     [open_banking.consent.periodical_expiration]